-Awards made under this announcement will fall under the purview of 2 Code of Federal Regulation (CFR) Part 200 as amended by 2 CFR Part 910.
+Awards made under this announcement will fall under the purview of 2 CFR Part 200 as amended by 2 CFR Part 910.

 If a DOE/National Nuclear Security Agency (NNSA) federally funded research and development center (FFRDC) is selected for award negotiation, the proposed work will be authorized under the DOE work authorization process and performed under the laboratory's management and operating (M&O) contract.